Our building temporarily closes starting November 20 at 5 PM due to COVID-19. Read more.

 Cameron Granger (Columbus, OH)

 Rosine Mbakam (Cameroon/Belgium)

 Želimir Žilnik (Serbia)

 Additionally, other works by Cinetracts ’20 contributors will be available through the Wex website the week of the premiere, along with conversations with select filmmakers.
-And three programs of short films by Cinetracts ’20 participants will screen throughout September and October as part of Free Space, a gallery-based, community-oriented initiative that will launch on Thursday, September 17.
+And three programs of short films by Cinetracts ’20 participants will screen throughout September and October as part of Free Space, a gallery-based, community-oriented initiative on view through December 27.

 "Filmmakers take on issues of the day in Wexner Center for the Arts program," Columbus Dispatch